JasonGrace2282/JasonGrace2282/README.md

 # About Me:
 When I'm not being average, I'm:
 - A physics enthusiast
-- Manim Community Core Developer
+- @ManimCommunity Core Developer
-- Sysadmin at TJ CSL
+- @tjcsl Sysadmin
 - A guitarist
 - An athlete